GOMC-WSU/GOMC/README.md

   `./metamake.sh` accepts a list of which ensembles to compile.
 Default behavior, listing no ensembles, is to compile all CPU ensembles and, if CUDA is available, all GPU ensembles.
 Multiple ensemble names must be separated by spaces.
 Current accepted values are: `CPU` to compile all CPU ensembles, `GPU` to compile all GPU ensembles, or you can compile ensembles individually by using any of the following keywords:
   `NVT`, `NPT`, `GCMC`, `GEMC`, `GPU_NVT`, `GPU_NPT`, `GPU_GCMC`, `GPU_GEMC`.

-> NOTES: Building GOMC requires [CMake](https://cmake.org/) version 3.18 or newer.
+> NOTE: Building GOMC requires [CMake](https://cmake.org/) version 3.18 or newer.
 CMake is available in most Linux distributions (as cmake).
 If you wish to utilize NVIDIA graphics cards you will need to install the NVIDIA toolkit before compiling.
 The metamake file will automatically detect the location of your CUDA installation.
 More detailed info can be found in the [user manual](https://gomc-wsu.github.io/Manual/) "User Manual".

 ## Building GOMC on Windows: